jolpica/jolpica-f1/docs/endpoints/circuits.md

 ### status

-**Filters for only circuits that have had a race where a driver finished with a specific statusId**
+Filters for only circuits that have had a race where a driver finished with a specific `statusId`.

 `/status/{statusId}/` -> ex: `/ergast/f1/status/2/drivers/`